 What can we do to prevent hyaluronic acid loss?

-Some people go so far as to opt for injectable hyaluronic acid as a temporary dermal filler but an easier option is to simply eat more antioxidant-loaded fruits and vegetables and use a skincare product with hyaluronic acid as one of its key ingredients.
+Some people opt for injectable hyaluronic acid as a temporary dermal filler but an easier option is to simply eat more antioxidant-loaded fruits and vegetables and use a skincare product with hyaluronic acid as one of its key ingredients.

 How do we choose the best product?